Our editors pick the products and services we write about. When you buy through our links, we may get a commission. Learn more.

 Key Points of Growing Weed

 • Choose quality mediums.
-Look for high-quality potting soil, organic soil, coco coir (made from coconut husk), or a reliable potting mix.
+Go with trusted options such as organic potting soil, coco coir (from coconut husk), or a balanced potting mix.
+These give steady nutrition and airflow.

-Whether you’re growing indoors or outdoors, the following living soils are some of the most suitable choices for cannabis plants:
+Whether you’re growing indoors or outdoors, the following soils and mediums are some of the best choices for cannabis plants.

 Unfertilized Potting Soil

-It’s affordable.
-This is one of the most budget-friendly options, making it ideal for new growers.
+This soil is forgiving if you make mistakes, allowing you to adjust your feeding without causing major damage.
+It’s also one of the most affordable options, making it ideal for new growers.

-Use it in containers only.
-Potting soil works best in grow bags, fabric pots, or plastic containers.
-Not directly in the ground.
+However, potting soil should be used in containers such as grow bags, fabric pots, or plastic pots, rather than planted directly in the ground.

 Organic Soil